ippontech/blog-usa/posts/kafka-streams-processing-late-events.md

 Processing a stream of events is much more complex than processing a fixed set of records.
 Events can arrive late, out-of-order, and it is virtually impossible to know when all the data has arrived.
 The capabilities of the processing framework will therefore make a big difference in how you can process the data.
 You have to think of _when_ you want the results to be emitted, what to do when data arrives late, etc.

-Although Kafka Streams did a good job at handling late events, we saw we had to change to the commit interval to get more frequent results.
+Although Kafka Streams did a good job at handling late events, we saw we had to change the commit interval to get more frequent results.
 We could also have changed the size of the cache, as indicated in [Record caches in the DSL](https://kafka.apache.org/0110/documentation/streams/developer-guide#streams_developer-guide_memory-management_record-cache).
 However, changing the commit interval or cache settings can have negative side effects.
-Apache Beam offers a much more advanced model based on [triggers](https://beam.apache.org/documentation/programming-guide/#triggers).
+Apache Beam actually offers a more advanced model based on [triggers](https://beam.apache.org/documentation/programming-guide/#triggers).

 We did not explore in this post how to discard late events.
 The process is called _watermarking_ and this is controlled in Kafka Streams through the retention period of the aggregation windows.
-Again, Apache Beam offers a more advanced model: [Watermarks and late data](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data).
+For this as well, Apache Beam offers a more advanced model: [Watermarks and late data](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data).

-I do hope than, one day, Kafka Streams will implement the Apache Beam model.
-This would allow Kafka Streams to offer a great processing model as well as offering a simple deployment model.
+I do hope that, one day, Kafka Streams will implement the Apache Beam model.
+This would allow Kafka Streams to offer a great processing model as well as a simple deployment model.
 The best of both worlds.

 The code used in this post can be found [here](https://github.com/aseigneurin/kafka-tutorials/event-processing).
 Feel free to ask questions in the comments section below!